BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

 ![NME](/img/how_to/Materials/custom_frames1.jpg)

-When using the node material editor we can create frames by holding shift and dragging the mouse acorss the graph.
+When using the node material editor we can create frames by holding shift and dragging the mouse across nodes within the graph.

-A frame is easy way to group several nodes together and collapse down to make it simple to use.
-We can rename the frame, change the color, and even make a note.
+A frame is an easy way to group several nodes together and collapse them into a smaller group to declutter the graph and allow you to reuse certain node branches.
+We can rename the frame, change its color, and even make a note/comment about it.

-When we collapse the node, ports that are linked to other nodes will be exposed on the frame.
+When we collapse the node, input and output ports that are linked to other nodes outside of the grame, will be exposed on the frame edges.
 (You can manually set a port to be exposed as well).
 Here we can edit the exposed ports by renaming them or even changing the order.

 ![NME](/img/how_to/Materials/custom_frames2.jpg)

-To export a particular frame, we can use the “Export” button.
+We can export a frame by using the “Export” button.

-Now we can load it back into our project for future use by clicking the “+” symbol on the “Custom Frames” tab where the node blocks are.
+Once exported, we can load it back into our project for future use by clicking the “+” symbol on the “Custom Frames” tab of the node menu, in the left panel.

 ![NME](/img/how_to/Materials/custom_frames3.jpg)

 By loading a custom frame, we can reuse it quickly just like any other node block.
-This will even stay across different node materials.
+Custom frames will stay in this menu any time you open the node material editor.

 ![NME](/img/how_to/Materials/custom_frames1.jpg)

-See our library of custom frames here: https://github.com/BabylonJS/Assets/tree/master/nme/customFrames
+We also have a library of custom frames available for you to leverage here: https://github.com/BabylonJS/Assets/tree/master/nme/customFrames

 ## Recreating the StandardMaterial